TU-Munich/cio-planspiel/README.md

 * It does not matter at all if you fire people after you have finished all the projects.
 Just say s.th. like - "We founded a new IT company and the developers are there".

 # No liability
 I do not assume any liability or guarantee for anything.
-This only based on my experience with the game of winter term 2017.
+This is only based on my experience with the game in the winter term 2017.